Skip to main content

 2. Survey: we will engage with participants through a series of questions to establish patterns and gather insights into leadership demographics in their respective contexts.

-3. Interviews: We will conduct interviews with key personnel to make connections and draw on their experiences as case studies
+3. Interviews: We will conduct interviews with key personnel to make connections and draw on their experiences as case studies.

-All work will have clear safeguarding guidelines, and participants will be informed of how the data will be used, stored and disseminated in accordance with the professional ethical code of research.
+All work will have clear safeguarding guidelines, and participants will be informed of how the data will be used, stored, and disseminated in accordance with the professional ethical code of research.

 National Centres we will reach out to

 For this pilot study, we will survey a sample across different continents to ensure a diversity of socio-cultural identities and a balance of geographical representation.
-In consultation with the national centres, we intend to connect with the following countries:
+In consultation with the National Centres, we intend to connect with the following countries:

 Geographical Diversity: We have selected countries from different regions across the globe to capture variations in cultural, social, and economic contexts.
-These countries are from seven regions as defined by The World Bank, i.e, East Asia & Pacific, South Asia, Europe & Central Asia, Middle East & North Africa, Sub-Saharan Africa, Latin American & Caribbean and North America.
+These countries are from seven regions as defined by The World Bank, i.e., East Asia & Pacific, South Asia, Europe & Central Asia, Middle East & North Africa, Sub-Saharan Africa, Latin American & Caribbean, and North America.
 The above countries have been shortlisted based on the size and number of countries within each continent.

 Source

 Economic Development: We have chosen countries with varying levels of economic development, such as high-income, middle-income, and low-income economies.
-This diversity can help us understand how leadership demographics vary in different economic contexts and shed light on the relationship between economic development and leadership representation.
+This diversity can help us understand how leadership demographics vary in different economic contexts and can shed light on the relationship between economic development and leadership representation.
 We have referred to The World Bank’s data of World Development Indicators: The World by Income map.
-We acknowledge that there are no low-income economies on the list
+We acknowledge that there are no low-income economies on the list.

 Source